KnifeySpooney/SP3CTR/Dev_Diary_No3.md

 💥 **Build Status:** Functioning with all the reliability of a chocolate teapot and twice the spite.

-🧠 **Mood:** Oscillating between "Maybe I actually know what I'm doing" and "I should have become a barista like my mother suggested."
+🧠 **Mood:** Oscillating between "Maybe I actually know what I'm doing" and "I should have become a lawyer like my mother suggested."

 Fresh off yesterday's miraculous victory with the Packet Detail View, I experienced that dangerous emotion programmers call "confidence."
 It's like cocaine for developers—feels amazing, lasts about five minutes, and inevitably leads to poor life choices.